 Earplugs and other types of hearing protection devices are designed to lessen the noise’s harshness and bring it down to a safer, more tolerable level.

-NRR: NRR [Noise Reduction Rating] – This rating is used in the United States, and is accepted for use in a variety of other countries (including Australia).
-The current range of NRRs available in the U.S. market extends from 0 to 33 decibels.
+NRR: NRR [Noise Reduction Rating] – This rating is used in the United States and is accepted for use in various other countries (including Australia).
+The current range of NRRs available in the U.S. market extends from 0 to a maximum of 33 decibels.

-The NRR (noise reduction rating) is a method which attempts to describe a hearing protector based on how much the overall noise level is reduced by the hearing protector.
+The NRR (noise reduction rating) is a method that attempts to describe a hearing protector based on how much the overall noise level is reduced by the hearing protector.

-The NRR as a clinical evaluation theoretically provides an estimate of the protection of a given device.
+The NRR is a clinical evaluation that theoretically provides an estimate of the protection of a given device.
 The reasons for rating each hearing protector involve requirements for product safety and reliability.
-The rating enables the end user to assess the product ‘s attenuation abilities for noise in their own given environment.
+The rating enables the end-user to assess the product’s attenuation abilities for noise in their own given environment.

-SNR: The SNR (single number rating) is the system within the European Union to indicate the amount of protection offered by a correctly fitted hearing protection device.
+SNR: The SNR (single number rating) is the European Union system to indicate the amount of protection offered by a correctly fitted hearing protection device.

-Two tests are conducted at independent testing laboratories, using test frequencies which are slightly different than those used for the NRR rating.
+Two tests are conducted at independent testing laboratories, using test frequencies slightly different from those used for the NRR rating.